Keeping Families Safe: Vehicular Heatstroke

 - Heatstroke is exposure to high temperatures for an extended period of time.
 Vehicular heatstroke involves being trapped in a vehicle under these conditions.

-- Vehicular heatstroke can become fatal when the internal body core temperature reaches 107 degrees at which point the body is unable to cool itself down through normal processes such as perspiration.
+- Vehicular heat stroke can become fatal when the internal body core temperate reaches 107 degrees at which point the body is unable to cool itself down through normal processes such as perspiration.
+1

 - Young children, pets, and the elderly are at a higher risk of vehicular heatstroke.